Photo: Looking to Mount Alberta from Mount Woolley (courtesy Mark Nugara)

 Named by: J. Norman Collie

-Named for: Alberta, HRH Princess Louise Caroline (The Princess was Queen Victoria's daughter.
-She was married to the Marquis of Lorne, Governor General of Canada from 1878 to 1883.)
+Named for: Princess Louise Caroline Alberta was Queen Victoria's daughter.
+She was married to the Marquis of Lorne, Governor General of Canada from 1878 to 1883.

 Norman Collie, who named the mountain first saw it from the summit of Mount Athabasca.
 Looking to the north he saw a, "high, flat-topped peak ringed around with sheer precipices, rearing its head into the sky above all its fellows."
 Later Collie and his party travelled closer, noting Mount Alberta's, "overpowering mass (that) towered frowning many hundreds of feet above us.
 It is a superb peak, like a gigantic castle in shape, with teriffic black cliffs falling sheer on three sides.
 A great wall of dark thunder-cloud loomed up over its summit; and there was a sublime aloofness, an air of grim inaccessibility about it that was most impressive."

 Howard Palmer wrote that, "Its terrific precipices render it straight and forbidding, a grim-visaged peak of terror. . .The ancients would have found it an admirable model for the Tower of Babel. . .
 In all probability Alberta will eventually be rated as technically the most difficult of the major peaks of the Canadian Rockies.
 It possesses no easy side. . ."